 In general, before filing a motion for leave to seal a document filed with the Court, the parties should consider other steps to prevent the unnecessary disclosure of confidential information in court filings, such as redacting confidential information from the document to be filed.
+See Fed.
+R. Civ.
+P. 5.2.
 If the parties wish to include a provision for filing confidential materials under seal in the proposed protective order, the following language would generally be acceptable:

-In the event a party seeks to file any document containing Confidential Information subject to protection under this Order with the Court, that party must take appropriate action to insure that the document receives proper protection from public disclosure, including: (a) filing a redacted document with the consent of the party who designated the document as confidential; (b) where appropriate (e.g., in relation to discovery and evidentiary motions), submitting the document solely for in camera review; or, (c) when the preceding measures are inadequate, seeking leave to file the document or portions thereof under seal by filing a written motion for leave to file under seal.
+In the event a party seeks to file any document containing Confidential Information subject to protection under this Order with the Court, that party must take appropriate action to ensure that the document receives proper protection from public disclosure, including: (a) filing a redacted document with the consent of the party who designated the document as confidential; (b) where appropriate (e.g., in relation to discovery and evidentiary motions), submitting the document solely for in camera review; or, (c) when the preceding measures are inadequate, seeking leave to file the document or portions thereof under seal by filing a written motion for leave to file under seal.

 The submitting party may file a document designated as confidential under this Order as a separate sealed exhibit before a sealing order is obtained.
-However, contemporaneously with that filing, the party must file a motion for leave to file the document under seal, identifying the party that has designated the material as confidential ("the designating party").
+Contemporaneously with that filing, however, the party must file a motion for leave to file the document under seal, identifying the party that has designated the material as confidential ("the designating party").
 If the party filing the document containing confidential information is the designating party, the motion for leave to file under seal should include a declaration identifying the confidential information contained in the document and explaining why the document is sealable.
-If the party filing the document is not the designating party, the designating party must file a declaration identifying the confidential information contained in the document and stating whether the designated material is sealable, and if so why, within fourteen (14) days of the filing of the motion to file under seal.
-If the designating party does not file a responsive declaration within the fourteen day time period, the submitting party may file the document in the public record no earlier than four days, and no later than ten days, after the motion is denied.
+If the party filing the document is not the designating party, the designating party must file a declaration identifying the confidential information contained in the document and explaining why the document is sealable.
+If the party filing the document is not the designating party, the designating party must file a declaration identifying the confidential information contained in the document and stating whether the designated material is sealable, and if so, why, within 14 days of the filing of the motion to file under seal.
+If the designating party does not file a responsive declaration within the 14-day time period, the submitting party may file the document in the public record no earlier than four days, and no later than ten days, after the motion is denied.

-4. Introduction of Documents Containing Confidential Information into Evidence
+D. Introduction of Documents Containing Confidential Information into Evidence